Ruth Bader Ginsburg Undergoes Lung Surgery, Has Cancerous Nodules Removed

 — CNN Breaking News (@cnnbrk) December 21, 2018

-Ginsburg is set to remain in hospital for a few days as she recovers from the surgery, but barring any unexpected complications, doctors are confident that she will make a full recovery.
-The Supreme Court Justice is also not set to undergo any further treatment relating to the cancer.
+Ginsburg is set to remain in the hospital for a few days as she recovers from the surgery, but barring any unexpected complications, doctors are confident that she will make a full recovery.
+The Supreme Court Justice is also not set to undergo any further treatment relating to her cancer.

 This is not her first brush with cancer either.
 In 1999, Ginsburg underwent surgery after it was discovered that she had colorectal cancer.
 A decade later, she was back in the oncologist’s office after being diagnosed with the early stages of pancreatic cancer, something that, when discovered late, is usually a death sentence for the patient.